Hilarious In Flashback

 "Not sure what this is.
 Something about a cheerleader?
 I'm sure there's something about it in a couple places on the Internet.
 I think there was a 1992 film by the same name, and then the guy who wrote it didn't like how it turned out and made it as a series instead.....who knows how it'll go.
 Maybe the geeks will get into it?"

 - The article about Fall 1989 points out Alyson Hannigan, the actress of Buffy's witchy companion Willow, portraying one of the children in Free Spirit, a sitcom about a Cute Witch who becomes a Magical Nanny to three motherless children.
+The same article quotes a piece about Roseanne denying that the main character was going to win the lottery, which was true at the time; she won it in the 96-97 season.

 - Phineas and Ferb: Before becoming famous as "Lindana", Linda Flynn once dated Heinz Doofenshmirtz.
 He mocked her dreams of becoming a star by claiming he'd rule the world by then.
 She then suggested him to start small.
 The Tri-State Area, for example.
 Well, Linda became a pop star.
 Did Doof take over the Tri-State Area?
 Not in this reality.